nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

    1. Download the jar file and copy into an empty folder

-   2. Double-click the jar file Expected: Shows the GUI with a set of sample contacts.
+   2. Double-click the jar file <br>
+   Expected: Shows the GUI with a set of sample contacts.
 The window size may not be optimum.

-1. Saving window preferences
+2. Saving window preferences

    1. Resize the window to an optimum size.
 Move the window to a different location.
 Close the window.

    2. Re-launch the app by double-clicking the jar file.<br>
        Expected: The most recent window size and location is retained.

+3. Exiting the app

+    1. While the app is still running, enter the `exit` command. <br>
+       Expected: The app closes.

 ### Adding a customer/employee/supplier